 Pork tenderloin is a quick and easy meal to serve any night of the week; perfect for company or simply for your hungry family.
 In this tutorial, I'll show you how to roast a pork tenderloin in the oven without letting it get dry.
-With this basic recipe, you can add your own seasonings and/or sauces to make the recipe all your own.
-Be creative and have fun with the ideas listed below.
+Once you master this basic recipe, you can mix and match it with different spices, sauces and sides.
+A sizzling pan, a good piece of pork and some flavorful seasonings are the key to an easy and delicious dinner.

 Things You'll Need